 Poland: Hermann Goering as Germany's Economic Czar confiscates former Polish state property.

 British Homefront: The British Board of Film Censors adds newsreels to its domain.
 Previously, newsreels were exempt because they were constructed under tight time pressure twice weekly.
 Now, they must be submitted to the Ministry of Information in advance.
 A liaison officer is appointed to convey guidelines to newsreel producers, and an appointed editor must review all submissions.
 This is censorship, but, well, there's a war on.

-American Homefront: The front page of the San Francisco Chronicle reads "Three Allied warships lying outside the Gate for the crew of the scuttled liner Columbus."
-The British Navy was trying to round up the men of the scuttled liner Columbus, who were trying to get back to Germany by any route possible.
+American Homefront: The British Navy has three warships outside San Francisco Bay trying to round up the men of the scuttled liner Columbus, who were trying to get back to Germany by any route possible.
 Some already had made it to Japan, where the Asama Maru incident of 21 January had occurred.